bf-software/import-helper/README.md

 # Import Helper

 Lets you blast through the tedious chore of manually adding import statements to the top of your typescript, javascript, and svelte modules.
-The process is simple: first you pick your module, then you either pick your symbols or use an alias.
+The process is simple: first you find your module using the search, then you either pick a symbol or use an alias.
 You also get editor commands that let you quickly jump up to your import section and back down to your code.
 Import Helper supplements vscode's built-in auto-import mechanism.
-These commands are among my most often used while developing--I expect it will become the same for you!
+These commands are among my most often used while developing.
+I expect they will become the same for you!

 ![Import Helper Demo Animation](docs/screenShots/screenToGif/main-addSymbolImport.gif?raw=true)